codeagon/Spawner/README.md

 * *This is too fucking complicated for me!* sametbh, try [Ａｅｓｔｈｅｔｉｃｓ](https://github.com/hugedong69/aesthetics)

 ## Updates
+* Now includes safespawn (thnx [SerenTera](https://github.com/SerenTera), reducing your chance of getting hammered in the face while using this mod!
 * Added defaults to NPC and USER spawns
 * Added signs
 * Changed command names to be less dumb
 * Added S_PLAY_SOUND
 * Swapped Huntingzone and Template ID fields to make more sense to my reptile brain
 * Made code somehow more garbage despite trying to do the opposite

+## Future changes
+* Add S_PLAY_SOUND_BYNAME
+* Use electron for less cancerous spawning (lol)
+* Make variables settable rather than required, eg !set npc hair 264704 - soon
+* Make some less disgusting way of removing things
+* Implement way of changing NPCs/PCs on the fly - moving them
+* Add Abnormalities and AERO to this